PERCEPTION/S Journal

 This call is an invitation for you to participate in the upcoming issue 63.1 of Perception/s.
 Journal of the BC Art Teachers’ Association.
 We are interested in essays or short pieces about:

-• Your experiences with the BCATA attending conferences, meetings, professional developments and fun events;
+- Your experiences with the BCATA attending conferences, meetings, professional developments and fun events;

-• Narratives of art education in British Columbia – exploring the movement of ideas, enacting equity and diversity, sustainability and place, and decentering the traditional disciplinary focus in art education;
+- Narratives of art education in British Columbia – exploring the movement of ideas, enacting equity and diversity, sustainability and place, and decentering the traditional disciplinary focus in art education;

-• Indigenizing and decolonizing our practices in art education;
+- Indigenizing and decolonizing our practices in art education;

-• Exploring where are we coming from and where do we need to go as art educators in BC?
+- Exploring where are we coming from and where do we need to go as art educators in BC?

-• Big ideas for culturally/personally relevant artistic explorations and stimulating encounters in art education at elementary and secondary levels;
+- Big ideas for culturally/personally relevant artistic explorations and stimulating encounters in art education at elementary and secondary levels;

-• Share a poem, narrative prose or artwork(s).
+- Share a poem, narrative prose or artwork(s).

 Guidelines for Submissions:

-• Essays: 2000-3500 words, including references (style adheres to APA 7th Ed. citation guidelines);
+- Essays: 2,000–3,500 words, including references (citations must adhere to APA 7th edition guidelines).

-To submit, fill in the Google form:
+To contribute to our first edition, please fill in the Google form:

 We are eagerly looking forward to reading your submission and collaborating with you!